header

 The action of pulling the right elbow into the waistline is the beginning of the Magic Move

-Therefore as Magic Move is performed, the whole body is forced to adopt the impact position by the rotating /pivoting action of the hips so that the left hip is at it highest point a fraction of a second before the club head strikes the ball.
+Therefore as Magic Move is performed, the whole body is forced to adopt the impact position by the rotating action of the hips so that the hip are almost fully facing the the target are a fraction of a second before the club head strikes the ball.

-However once the right elbow is pulled into the waistline it remains in this position whilst the whole body rotates into the down swing.
+However once the right elbow is pulled into the waistline it remains in this position whilst the whole twisted body rotates into the down swing, however the hands must wait for the club head to strike the ball before the whole body begins to turn to fully face the target area.

-*** During the down swing movement, the pivotal movement of the hips and the rotational movement of the whole twisted body unit is moving as a single one piece unit as it rotates around the central core of the spine but equally important is that the complete down swing movement is performed in slow motion which enables him to correctly time the flaying of the club head into the contact area.
+*** During the down swing movement, the turning of the hips and the rotational movement of the whole twisted body unit moves as one as it rotates around the central core of the spine but equally important is that the complete down swing movement is performed in slow motion which enables him to correctly time the flaying of the club head into the contact area.

-I cannot over stress how simple the whole down swing movement is, one flowing movement, the left hip rises and the twisted body unit rotates in complete synchronisation, and the complete down swing is performed at a ridiculously slow tempo but the hip action is totally controlling the rotational movement of the upper body unit at all times.
+I cannot over stress how simple the whole down swing movement is, one flowing movement, the hip and the whole twisted body rotating around the central core of the spine.

-But importantly, at the precise moment the club head strikes the ball the left hip will have begun to pivot upwards and the hips would have returned to the frontal facing position, so that that point, the hips must be forced to fully turn to face the target area and whilst the left hip continues to pivot to its highest position - at the same speed the club head is movement towards the target area.
+But importantly, at the precise moment the club head strikes the ball the hip will have turned so that they are practically facing the target area, and from that point onwards the hips must continue to turn to fully turn to face the target area in conjunction with the rotation of the twisred body unit to hit the ball hard whilst the whole weight of the body moves onto the left leg le - at the same speed the club head is moving through the target area.

 It is vital that this movement is coordinated.